LoopKit/loopdocs/docs/loop-3/add-cgm.md

 ### Nightscout Remote CGM

-If the user has CGM data available at their Nightscout URL, they can select that as a source for CGM data for Loop.
+If the user is already uploading CGM data to their Nightscout URL, they can select that as a source for CGM data for Loop.
 The user must acknowledge they understand the risks of using a remote source that requires internet, as shown in the graphic below.
+In addition to the risks of missing data if the internet is not reliable, you must also make sure the CGM data sent to Nightscout is reliable.

+!!! danger "DANGER - Make sure Nightscout CGM Data is Reliable"
+    Just because you can use Nightscout as a CGM source does not mean you should.

+    If you decide to use Nightscout as a CGM source, make sure the data stored in Nightscout is reliable.
+If the app you choose uploads bad results to Nightscout, you don't want Loop to use that bad data.

+    _Sensors that can be added to Nightscout via other apps include Dexcom, some Libre and some Medtronic sensors.
+Please refer to [Nightscout Docs: Configure your Uploader](https://nightscout.github.io/uploader/setup/)._

+    There are third party apps that bring Libre data to your Loop phone and there are customization instructions starting at [Add Libre App to Loop Phone](code_customization.md#add-libre-app-to-loop-phone) that explain how to modify Loop dev to use one of those apps.
+Please use these steps because **these versions of the apps that share with Loop or are integrated with Loop apply filters to glucose readings**.

+    If you choose to follow a different route than the options presented in that section and use Nightscout as your data source, use Open Loop when a sensor is new to make sure it is working correctly.

+    The xDrip4iOS app (which can also be found in the app store under the name Suggah) can write to Apple Health, as well as upload to Nightscout.
+During warmup of a new sensor (European Libre 2 using direct bluetooth connection), there were two instances of crazy high values being reported and picked up by Loop dev.
+One Suggah user and one xDrip4iOS user who connected via Nighscout as a CGM with Loop dev had serious overdose of insulin because of bad readings with a new sensor.
+They are both OK but the Loop and xDrip4iOS developers are looking at this event.

+    Paraphrased statement from a developer: What was reported today (18 Nov 2022) "can happen during the very start up of a European Libre 2 sensor using direct bluetooth connection if the user is using Nightscout as their CGM source in Loop dev."

 ![Nightscout Remote CGM acknowledgement screen](img/nightscout-cgm-acknowledge.svg){width="350"}